AndiEcker/AcuSihotInterfaces/README.md

 Additionally you can restrict the processed (synchronized/compared) fields with the key-word-arguments `col_names`, `field_names` and/or `exclude_fields`.
 If none of these are specified then SysDataMan is processing all [data fields](#supported-data-fields) supported by the system you are working with.
-So for to restrict the last example to only compare the client's email address and phone number you have to specify the following command line options:
+So to restrict the last example to only compare the client's email address and phone number you have to specify the following command line options: